Handsome Lake

 Handsome Lake, a leader and prophet, played a major role in reviving traditional religion among the Haudenosaunee (People of the Longhouse), or Six Nations Iroquois Confederacy.
 He preached a message that combined traditional Haudenosaunee religious beliefs with a revised code meant to revive traditional consciousness to the Haudenosaunee after a long period of cultural disintegration following colonization.
 This message was eventually published as the "Code of Handsome Lake" and is still practiced today.

+Name

+Handsome Lake's name is transcribed differently in the languages of the Six Nations: Cayuga language: Sganyadái:yo; Oneida language: Skanatalihyo; Mohawk language: Skaniadario; Tuscarora language: Θkanyatararí•yau•; historically recorded also as Ganioda'yo, Ganiodaio, Conudiu, Conudiu, Ga-Nyah-Di-Yoh, and Kaniatario.